ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

    <img src="leaderboard.png" alt="drawing" width="700"/>
 </p>
 <p align="center">
    <b>Figure 1:</b> Risk standard error (indicating stability) and recall mean (indicating diversity) of different truncation sampling methods at different risk levels using different models.
 The corresponding parameter of each method at a given risk level is also provided.
-The best and worst scores are marked in bold and blue, respectively.
+The best and worst scores are marked in bold and underlined, respectively.
 For more detailed results, please refer to appendix A.1 in the paper.
 </p>

 Metrics: